 It’s great to see that you’re earning more with Airtasker, well done!
-While it’s good to have a little extra income, it’s important not to spend it all at once and forget about tax.
-Here at H&R Block we help lots of people who work in the sharing economy and it’s essential to get your taxes right and we’re happy to help.
+While having a little extra income is good, it’s important not to spend it all at once and forget about taxes.
+Here at H&R Block, we help lots of people who work in the sharing economy.
+It’s essential to get your taxes right and we’re happy to help.

 Here you will find the answers to the below questions:

 - Do I need to pay tax on my Airtasker income?

 - Can I claim any deductions against my Airtasker income?

 - So I have income and deductions.
 What's next?

 - How do I report all of this?

 - What if I get it incorrect, wrong or forget?

 Do I need to pay tax on my Airtasker income?

 Yes, you do!